MSc in Cognitive Behavioural Therapy (Clinical)

 Course structure

-2. Psychological Trauma and Personality Development;
+- Psychological Trauma and Personality Development

 The course structure will vary according to the specialist pathway chosen.
 Reading, completion of written assignments and presentations will be undertaken in addition to the teaching days.
 Many students find it effective to set aside at least six to seven hours a week for private study.

 You will choose one specialist pathway, which you will follow for the duration of your course.
-The duration of each specialist pathway will vary, from five to eleven months.

-2. Psychological Trauma and Personality Development (11 months duration)
+1. Psychological Trauma and Personality Development (11 months duration)

 Twenty days of training and supervision are spread over an academic year, between September and July.
-These can be accessed online or face to face, although face to face attendance is encouraged.
+These can be accessed online or face-to-face, although face-to-face attendance is encouraged.
 Four days of teaching across September and October (a combination of workshops and self-directed learning), are followed by four intensive four-day teaching blocks in January, March, May and July.
 One training day in each block is open to a wider clinical audience.
 This enables course participants to interact and share with a broader group of specialist practitioners.

 Coursework is spread over the period of training; four assignments are summative.

-3. Psychosis and Bipolar (11 months duration)
+2. Psychosis and Bipolar (11 months duration)

-The course comprises teaching over three terms: running from September 2025 to the end of June 2026.
-Teaching and supervision typically take place on Thursdays and students should keep all Thursdays during term time free for course related teaching, supervision, and study.
-There will also be some Fridays required for teaching and supervision (a total of five Fridays across terms one and two).
+The course comprises teaching over three terms: running from September to the end of June.
+Teaching and supervision typically take place on the same day every week and students should keep these days free during term time for course related teaching, supervision, and study.
+There will also be some additional days required for teaching and supervision (a total of five days across terms one and two).
+At least 20% of the teaching days are held in Oxford which you will be expected to attend in person.
+Some non-teaching days will be used for small-group supervision and self-directed study throughout the year.

 Attendance